peterkhe1999/CheatSheet/Threat Hunting/README.md

 `index="windows_sysmon" host="CLIENT01"`

-Since the scheduled task was identified by analyzing the PowerShell history, search the PowerShell Operational log that contains events recorded by **Script Block Logging**.
+Since the scheduled task was identified by analyzing the PowerShell history, search the **PowerShell Operational log** that contains events recorded by **Script Block Logging**.

 3 commands that can be used in PowerShell to create a scheduled task: `Register-ScheduledTask` Cmdlet, `schtasks.exe`, and `at.exe`.

 `index="windows_powershell" host="CLIENT01" ("Register-ScheduledTask" OR "schtasks.exe" OR "at.exe")`

-The post contained the filename `dump.db`.
-Since the database was dumped from a Confluence service, limit the potentially-infected systems to WEB01.

 Search for all events containing the string `*.db` for the host WEB01.
-If the database is exfiltrated without renaming, it should have this file extension.

 `host="web01" "*.db"`